AI for Pattern Hunter: Application in Wilson Loop of 2D Lattice Yang-Mills Theory: Introduction

 Among the machine learning strategies, we chose the architecture called ``Transformer''.
 Transformer \cite{vaswani2023attentionneed} is a deep learning architecture based on the self-attention mechanism.
 It relies entirely on attention mechanisms to capture global dependencies in input sequences, significantly improving the efficiency and performance of long-sequence modeling.
 Today, transformers have not only become a cornerstone in natural language processing (NLP) but have also been widely applied to cross-modal tasks such as computer vision and speech recognition.
 Its powerful capabilities have also attracted scholars in high-energy physics to apply it in this field.
 Researchers have explored its applications in computing the modulus square of scattering amplitudes \cite{Alnuqaydan_2023}, simplifying polylogarithms \cite{dersy2022simplifyingpolylogarithmsmachinelearning}, learning the structure of symbols in high-loop scattering amplitudes \cite{Cai:2024znx}, and simplifying the helicity-amplitude \cite{Cheung_2025}.
 In all these cases, it has demonstrated remarkably high accuracy.
 In our case, the shape information of Wilson loops could naturally be represented as tokens in a transformer model, or more precisely, as an ordered sequence of symbols (we will present the chosen representation later).
-Therefore, we adopt this framework to learn the underlying patterns in 2-dimensional lattice Yang-Mills theory.
+Therefore, we adopt this framework to learn the mapping from Wilson loop shapes to their analytic expectation values in 2-dimensional lattice Yang-Mills theory.
 To be more specific, we train the transformer on the shape of the Wilson loop as a feature and their corresponding analytical results as the target variable.
 After training, we observed that the model could predict the expectation values of Wilson loops in the test set with high accuracy.
-This success suggests that a meaningful relationship between the shape of a Wilson loop and its expectation value does exist, and the AI has successfully uncovered it.
+This high accuracy demonstrates that the Transformer can effectively reproduce the known analytic results from shape information alone.
+As we discuss later, the model can generalize to geometrically distinct Wilson loops that share the same analytic structure, though it cannot extrapolate to entirely new polynomial forms beyond its training data.
 We also mention that there have been some studies applying machine learning to lattice QCD, such as Monte Carlo sampling \cite{albergo2021introductionnormalizingflowslattice} and the integration of generative models with stochastic quantization \cite{Zhu:2024kiu,Aarts:2024agm,Zhu:2025pmw,Wang:2023exq}.
 Our research distinguishes itself by focusing on the analytical structures of lattice theory.

 The structure of this paper is organized as follows.
 In section \ref{sec:physical_setup}, we will briefly review the basic concept of lattice field theory and introduce the structure of two-dimensional lattice Yang-Mills theory.
 In section \ref{sec:conventions_and_setup}, we will introduce the strategy of tokenizing Wilson loops and their corresponding analytic solution.
 In section \ref{sec:overview_of_learning_result}, we will give an overview of the learning result.
 In section \ref{sec:hyperopt}, we will discuss how hyperparameters influence the learning efficiency.
 In section \ref{sec:fractrain}, we train models with varying proportions of training data.
 In section \ref{sec:mixtrain}, we try to enhance the model's ability by mixing Wilson loops with different lengths.
 In section \ref{sec:discussion}, we give some discussion and outlooks.